MateuszStefek/kotlin-antipatterns/index.md

 fun <K, T: Any> Map<K, T?>.filterEntriesWithNullValues(): Map<K, T> {
 ```

-Now you can put as many clever tricks as you want into the body of this function.
+Now, you can put as many clever tricks as you want into the body of this function.
 The implementation will not be inspected by readers,
 because the name and the signature are descriptive enough.